 There are no defined annual or aggregate limits on Federal Direct PLUS Loans.
 The actual loan amount is based upon the individual’s financial aid package.
 A borrower’s total financial aid package which may consist of grants, scholarships, and loans may not exceed the student’s total cost of education.

 Direct PLUS Loans are subject to an orgination fee.
 Fees are deducted from the loan proceeds at the time funds are disbursed.

 Direct PLUS Loan Application and Master Promissory Note (MPN)

-Applying for a Federal Direct PLUS Loan is a two-step process.
+Applying for a Federal Direct PLUS Loan.

 Principal and interest for the Federal Direct PLUS Loan may be deferred while the student is enrolled at least half-time.
 Borrowers must separately request deferment each academic year.
 If the loan does not qualify for deferment, the borrower may request forbearance due to economic hardship.
 Contact your Federal Direct PLUS Loan Servicer with any questions regarding deferment or forbearance.
 You may find information regarding the loan servicers below.

 Repayment & Loan Servicing